 Sales to External Parties

 Sales to external parties have the inherent risk of nonpayment as well as the risk of tax liability.
-Therefore, service centers need approval from their Dean's Office in order to sell to external parties.
+Therefore, service centers need approval from their Dean's Office to sell to external parties.

 If the surcharge is to be used to fund equipment purchases, these surcharges should be transferred to the equipment chartstring.
 This transfer should be accomplished through a journal entry using account 0507 on both the debit and the credit side of the journal entry.
 Surcharges used for other purposes should remain in the service center chartstring.

-In order to minimize the risk of bad debt, the service centershould obtain one of the following before performing the service or delivering the goods:
+To minimize the risk of bad debt, the service center should obtain one of the following before performing the service or delivering the goods:

-NOTE: Internal users should never be billed in advanced or charged a surcharge.
+NOTE: Internal users should never be billed in advance or charged a surcharge.